tjkreutz/twitterlocation/README.md

 # twitterlocation.py

-Tries to guess a country where are tweet originated.
-Reasonably accurate.
+Guesses the country and locality of where a tweet originated.
+Todo: test accuracy.
 Pseudo code:

 1. Use coordinates of tweet if available
 2. (else) Use tagged location of tweet if available